-Ever find yourself staring at your packaging and wondering what all those symbols mean?
-Whether it’s your end customer who has received the packaging or it’s you who received the packaging from your supplier, there’s always use of one or more signs on the box.
+Ever find yourself staring at your packaging and wondering what all of those symbols mean?
+Whether it’s you who has received the packaging, or your customer who has received it, there’s always use of one or more signs on the box.

-These signs are usually recognized internationally and provide more information about the product inside in an easy and comprehensible way.
+These packing symbols are recognized internationally and provide information about the product inside in an easy and comprehensible way.
 While using most of these symbols on your boxes is completely voluntary, it is advised to use ones that alert receivers or transporters about possible dangers during transit.

 Though some symbols are self-explanatory, we have created a guide to help you recognize each symbol, understand it’s meaning, and also put it to use when required.

 Note: we'll include a link at the end of this post for you to download all of these icons in Adobe Illustrator format.